TUDelftNAS/Delftvisor/design/design.md

 Future work might include optimizing this method for the group table.
 If a rule generates a lot of copies of the packet it might be advantageous to apply the group table at a later switch instead of immediately.
+Another disadvantage of the current method is that every physical switch has all the rules from all virtual switches that have ports on the physical switch.
+This leads to an enormous redundancy amount of rules in each physical switch, only having 1 physical switch with the rules for a virtual switch would lead to more resources (flow/group/meter tables) being available to each virtual switch.

 # Flowtable layout
 The following section describes the layout of flow rules the Hypervisor.